 Gospel Rehab provides other kinds of training that promote treatment objectives.
 In addition to participating in religious and counseling activities during the yearlong program, participants share in the labor needed to keep clinics operating.
 Today there are seven sites around the province in both rural and urban areas.
 At rural sites, participants raise livestock and grow fruits and vegetables for sale and for their own consumption.
 The urban sites run several businesses including an auto repair facility, a car detailing shop, and an interior design firm.
-Gospel Rehab has also established a halfway house for graduates of the program, to smooth their re-entry into society.
+Gospel Rehab also has established a halfway house for graduates of the program, to smooth their re-entry into society.
 Occupational skills-building, psychological counseling, and Christian fellowship all aim to address the problem of recidivism, common among addicts who upon release from treatment often find themselves without marketable skills or social support.

 Supporters of Gospel Rehab and similar programs claim that they get better results than do either state-mandated compulsory treatment or secular, community-based programs.
 According to Wang Aiguo, between 1999 and 2006 Gospel Rehab clinics in Yunnan treated 258 clients, of whom 178 (68.9%) remained drug-free through 2006.
 The Taocheng clinic alone assisted eighty-two drug users in that time period, of whom sixty-two (75.6%) were known to be drug free in 2006.
 Of course, these figures underscore the tiny scope of Gospel Rehab.
 Whereas 258 people were treated over a seven-year period at multiple Gospel Rehab sites, in 2005 there were over 61,000 people undergoing compulsory drug detention and another 12,600 in compulsory “reform through labor” programs in Yunnan Province alone.
-I should note that there are no randomized, controlled studies of Christian drug therapy in China, nor any comparing this approach to state-mandated compulsory programs or harm-reduction approaches such as methadone maintenance.
+There are no randomized, controlled studies of Christian drug therapy in China, nor any comparing this approach to state-mandated compulsory programs or harm-reduction approaches such as methadone maintenance.
 Methadone maintenance treatment (MMT) was introduced to China only in 2004.
 Between 2004 and 2012, over seven hundred MMT clinics were established around the country, and during that period MMT clinics treated over 384,000 people for opioid addiction.

 Regardless of how effective (or scalable) the program really is, it is certainly perceived and portrayed as such by its supporters.
 Yet its methods flout regulations concerning religion, charity, and even drug treatment.
 As stated previously, using charity to proselytize is forbidden by law.
-Like other religious activities proselytizing (aka evangelizing) is allowed only within the confines of registered religious sites, which the Taocheng farmhouse and subsequent Gospel Rehab clinics are not.
+Like other religious activities, proselytizing (aka evangelizing) is allowed only within the confines of registered religious sites, which the Taocheng farmhouse and subsequent Gospel Rehab clinics are not.
 Furthermore an individual may not self-designate as a pastor or evangelist; to serve in this capacity one must be trained at an approved seminary, register with the RAB, and affiliate with the government-sponsored Christian associations, the TSPM and CCC (China Christian Council).
 Community drug treatment facilities, meanwhile, must register with local bureaus of public health and public security.
 At least in its early years, Gospel Rehab proceeded without securing the approval of any of these agencies.